jayasurya92/git-secrets/README.rst

 ===========

 -------------------------------------------------------------------------------------------
-Prevents you from committing passwords and other sensitive information to a git repository.
+Prevent committing AWS , AZURE and GCP sensitive creds to a git repository.
 -------------------------------------------------------------------------------------------

 .. contents:: :depth: 2